Introduction

 To rectify this, I will cover two albums that have stood the test of time and that I still listen to as much as when I first heard them.
 They are not new but they are good.
 Oh so good.
 Yes.

 This album.
-Its pure metalcore.
+It’s pure metalcore.
 The music is tight, the message on point.
 But more importantly, it possesses the unique ability to leave you thinking long after the last song has ended.
 The Sound of Truth is the headliner of this album, but don’t be fooled.
-Every other song should demands your attention as well.
+Every other song demands your attention as well.
 After the intro, you are thrust into Nothing Left and while you may think this song has shown you everything An Ocean Between Us has to offer, you are surely mistaken.
 The guys have given their all on this album and you can hear it through every drum beat, every guitar strum and every growl.
-Within Destruction is punishing from the get go – double bass coming at you left and right.
+Within Destruction is punishing from the get-go – double bass coming at you left and right.

-I remember hearing The Sound Of Truth for the first time, sitting on a beach, while my friend Lynt played it through his crappy Samsung phone speakers.
+I remember hearing The Sound of Truth for the first time, sitting on a beach, while my friend Lynt played it through his crappy Samsung phone speakers.
 We didn’t need a sound system to know that what we were hearing was good.
 We parted ways that afternoon, each super excited about the impending album and what the men from As I Lay Dying had in store.

 The Sound Of Truth is an evolution for the band.
 Refining their sound, showing their musical chops and just coming together.
 Now dont get me wrong – Frail Words Collapse and Shadows Are Security are both incredible albums in their own right.
 But for new ears to As I Lay Dying, An Ocean Between Us is probably the best place to jump in.
 It has the punishing death along with the melody that I have yet to hear anyone do better.